E3SM-Project/ekea/docs/source/extract.rst

         end module ocn_vel_hadv_coriolis

-The essential lines for kernel extraction in the above example are the lines starts with "!$kgen".
+The essential lines for kernel extraction in the above example are the lines starting with "!$kgen".
 The two directives should be in the same block level.
 For example, the following cases are **NOT** allowed:

 * "begin_callsite" is located outside of a DO Fortran block while "end_callsite" is inside of the Do block.
 * "begin_callsite" is located inside of a subroutine while "end_callsite" is inside of another subroutine.